searabbitx/fingermonkey/README.md

 A tool that detects versions of open source apps based on the world-readable assets such as images, js, css or static html.

+I tested this tool against couple of popular webapps.
+To see how it performs in practice take a look [here](TESTS.md).

 ## How does it work

 To use the tool, you need to download some files from your target (preferably a lot of them :), `wget -r` is your friend) and the git repository of the app.
 Fingermonkey then: